ZTiKnl/sara/README.md

   `apt-get install fswebcam`
 Other:
 - Google Cloud Speech API key
-  This is free for a certain amount of requests, see []() for more details
+  This is free for a certain amount of requests, see [Sonus/Google Cloud Speech API](https://github.com/ZTiKnl/sara#sonusgoogle-cloud-speech-api) for more details

 ### NPM modules:
 ```